cybe2001/info-experience-beliefs/README.md

 Does exposure to information on ethnic discrimination affect beliefs about inequality and support for affirmative action?
 A preregistered population-based survey-experiment

 # Paper
-Our paper can be accessed at the following url: [TBA]
+Our paper can be accessed at the following url: https://doi.org/10.1111/pops.70059

 # Data
 Our data is available from https://www.dataarchive.lissdata.nl/